By Ella Mishan

 On LinkedIn

 The comment reads “paid by Zioinist monsters” and emoji of a monster.
-The comment is an example of the an antisemitic trope of Jewish media control.
-In this case the use of ‘Zionist’ is once again a stand in for Jews.
+The comment is an example of the antisemitic trope of Jewish media control.
+In this case, the use of ‘Zionist’ is once again a stand-in for Jews.
 It also makes explicit an antisemitic narrative of “wealthy Jews” exercising control through finance.
-In reality the Daily Telegram is part of Rupert Murdoch’s media empire and he is not Jewish, and in fact once had to apologise for making similar statements about Jewish media control (despite how much of the media he personally owns).
-The comment “paid by Zioinist monsters” only makes sense as a false antisemitic conspiracy based assertion of Jewish power and media control.
+In reality, the Daily Telegraph is part of Rupert Murdoch’s media empire and he is not Jewish, and in fact once had to apologise for making similar statements about Jewish media control (despite how much of the media he personally owns).
+The comment “paid by Zioinist monsters” only makes sense as a false antisemitic conspiracy-based assertion of Jewish power and media control.

 On Instagram